 Did you know that the United States has the highest incidence of tornadoes in the world?
-If you are caught in a storm, be prepared with these safety and survival tips.
+Before you are caught in a storm, be prepared with these tornado safety tips.

 Although tornadoes have occurred in all 50 states, Tornado Alley (an area covering all or parts of Arkansas, Iowa, Kansas, Louisiana, Minnesota, Nebraska, North Dakota, Ohio, Oklahoma, South Dakota and Texas) experiences them most frequently.